A guide to Employer of Record services in New Zealand

 An overseas project’s success is measured by its profitability; using an EoR in New Zealand makes a project more financially viable, as you save on costs related to entity set-up, payroll and taxation, foreign exchange, and immigration (if a local national).

 Employment law is complex and varies by country; non-compliance is heavily penalised.
-An in-house Contracts team within an Employer of Record (EoR) provider – like Mauve Group work with New Zealand lawyers and templates to ensure compliant provisions for benefits, terminations, and transitions.
+An in-house Contracts team within an Employer of Record (EoR) provider - like Mauve Group - works with lawyers in New Zealand and templates to ensure compliant provisions for benefits, terminations, and transitions.

 There are no standard working hours in New Zealand.
 The Minimum Wage Act sets out a maximum 40-hour, 5-day work week.
 Most businesses operate Monday to Friday, 8:00 a.m. to 5:00 p.m., with a 30 to 60-minute lunch break.